 Direct and email mailings are used to announce upcoming meetings or activities or to provide information to a targeted area or group of people.
-Direct mailings can be postcards, letters, or fliers.
+Direct mailings can be postcards or letters.
 Emails notifying individuals and groups are also sent to the addresses maintained in the TPO's email databases.
-Meeting reminders are sent at the end of each week as a reminder about the upcoming week's meetings to those who have opted in to receiving them.
+Meeting reminders are sent at the end of each week as a reminder about the upcoming week's meetings to those who have opted into receiving them.
 Mailings may announce project-specific meetings, public hearings, workshops, open houses, corridor studies, small-area studies, special events, or major activities.
 An area may be targeted for a mailing because of potential impacts from a project and efforts are made to include low-income, minority, disabled, and Limited-English-Proficient (LEP) populations.

 In order to continue expanding the database, members of the public will be asked if they would like to be included on it when comment forms are dispensed and collected at public meetings.
-Physical and e-mail addresses will be requested.
-In addition to the notices that are distributed to the local media, e-mail messages and/or post cards are sent to individuals and groups notifying them of meetings.
+In addition to the notices that are distributed to the local media, e-mail messages are sent to individuals and groups notifying them of meetings.